Moby-Dick, or The Whale Summary

 Published in 1851, Moby-Dick by Herman Melville is a towering work of American literature, blending adventure narrative, philosophical meditation, mythology, and social critique.
 While initially underappreciated, the novel is now hailed as a masterpiece for its narrative complexity and deep exploration of obsession, humanity’s place in the universe, and the limits of knowledge.

 Set aboard the whaling ship Pequod, the novel tells the story of Captain Ahab’s monomaniacal quest to kill the great white whale, Moby Dick, who had previously maimed him.
-Narrated by Ishmael, a thoughtful and observant sailor, the story delves deeply into themes of fate, madness, and man's struggle against the sublime forces of nature.
+The iconic opening line, "Call me Ishmael," introduces the narrator and sets the tone for the novel.
+Narrated by Ishmael, a thoughtful and observant sailor who first arrives in New Bedford and stays at the Spouter Inn before joining the Pequod, the story delves deeply into themes of fate, madness, and man’s struggle against the sublime forces of nature.
+Melville was inspired by real-life events, including the legend of Mocha Dick, a notorious albino sperm whale, which influenced the creation of Moby Dick.

 Main Characters